 Sixteen years later, revitalization began with some interior renovation to ready the theater for its 75th Anniversary in 2002.
 In 2006, a comprehensive, multi-phased restoration plan was put into place.
 Following the final phase of that plan, the theater reopened in December 2017 with upgraded HVAC, significant restroom expansion, and many other vital improvements to better serve audiences.

-Today, the Ulster Performing Arts Center is once again a premier performing arts venue of the Hudson Valley, presenting a diverse 10-month season of superb productions, including national and international headliners in music, dance, theater and more.
+Today, the Ulster Performing Arts Center is once again a premier performing arts venue of the Hudson Valley, presenting a diverse year-round season of superb productions, including national and international headliners in music, dance, theater and more.
 With a 1510-seat capacity, it remains the largest proscenium theater between Manhattan and Albany.